robharrop/robharrop.github.io/_drafts/queue-networks.md

 \end{align}
 $$

-Let's now calculate the probability that we have two customers at each of the queues, that is let's calculate $$p(\langle 2, 2, 2 \rangle)$$:
+Let's now calculate the probability that we have two customers at each of the queues, that is, let's calculate $$p(\langle 2, 2, 2 \rangle)$$:

 $$
 \begin{align}